faishaldev/chainlens-ai/README.md

-# ChainGuard AI — Web3 Wallet Intelligence Agent
+# ChaineLens AI — Web3 Wallet Intelligence Agent

 > A deterministic, verifiable agent that acts as a "Check Engine Light" for your crypto wallet.